ARTICLE I. NAME OF ORGANIZATION

 - Provides guidance and support to elected President

 - This role will be vacant until the first President becomes the Past President.
-Pending this role being filled, the vice president will carry out the duties.
+Pending this role being filled, the Vice President will carry out the duties.

 Section 4.
 Secretary